Skip to main content

 Before using the outbound flow, you need:

-1. A Connection (formerly Client) — with an awsUserName, created in the dashboard or via API
+1. A Connection (formerly Client) — created in the dashboard or via API.
+Outbound uploads reference it by its human-readable name.

 2. A Schema — defining the target data structure